philipcullen93/computer-infrastructure-assessment/README.md

 ### Problem 4: Automation
 Create a GitHub Actions workflow to run your script every Saturday morning.
 The script should be called faang.yml in a .github/workflows/ folder in the root of your repository.
 In your notebook, explain each of the individual lines in your workflow.

-## Concepts and Background Knowledge Required
+## Tools, Python Packages and Background Knowledge Required
-This section discusses the background information, concepts and knowledge that is required for solving the problems.
+This section discusses the background information, Python Packages and Tools required for solving the problems.

 ### Problem 1:
 #### yfinance